Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 That’s because they are more comfortable, last longer, and in the end, save you money too.

 There are so many things to do in Amsterdam in a day, you certainly won’t be bored here.

-While we would recommend you spent more than 24 hours in Amsterdam, we know sometimes that’s not possible.
+While I would recommend you spend more than 24 hours in Amsterdam, I know sometimes that’s not possible.

-Anyway, we hope you enjoy visiting Amsterdam in one day!
+Anyway, I hope you enjoy visiting Amsterdam in one day!

 If you want to learn more about the country, check out other articles about the Netherlands, including this flag of the Netherlands.

 Did you like this article about 1 day in Amsterdam?
 Then save it to Pinterest or share it with a friend who might like it too.